Elaine is available to present any of the following programs to any group:

 Lineage Societies — Why you may want to join and how to organize your documents to make the process easier

 What is a lineage society?
 Have you ever thought you might like to join a lineage society like the DAR?
 Why would you want to join a lineage society?
 There are MANY reasons why you might want to join.
 How do you find out if you have an ancestor who might qualify you for membership in a lineage society?
-What are the different lineage societies?
+What are the different lineage societies and how does the application process word.
 Elaine will answer all these questions, plus show you how to get your ancestral documents organized so that if you do decide to join, you can find your documents quickly.
 And if you decide not to join, then you will still be organized!

 Goin’ to the Chapel…

 This program will focus on Marriage Records.
 There are several types of marriage records that have been in existence since Colonial times in America.
 In this program I will discuss those and where you might find them.
 You will also learn about divorce records and where to find them.

 Elaine will present the discoveries she has made and sources found while researching her Virginia ancestors.
 Archaeological research has allowed Elaine to learn about her ancestors’ history in a whole new way.
 She will show how and where she did research and what sources others can use to discover their own heritage.

 If you are interested in having Elaine present one of these programs to your group, please contact her through this website or at EPowell64@aol.com.